davidxjohnson/s3fs-howto/README.md

   * setup multi-factor authentication for the root account
   * setup a separate [admin account](https://console.aws.amazon.com/iam/home#/users) for ... well ... regular administration.
   * create an [admin group](https://console.aws.amazon.com/iam/home#/groups) and attach the AdministratorAccess policy to it, then make the admin user a member of the admin group.
 * Once you have an admin account, login as admin and [generate an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html?icmpid=docs_iam_console).
-Download the access key and secret for safe keeping (we'll be using the access key-pair later in this how-to).
+Download the access key and secret for safe keeping (we'll be using the AccessKeyId/SecretAccessKey pair later in this how-to).

 #### Install some software: ####

 * Install the [S3FS fuze-based file system](https://github.com/s3fs-fuse/s3fs-fuse).
 * Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).

-#### Use the AWS CLI to configure your S3 bucket, user and access policy ####
+#### Use the AWS CLI to create your S3 bucket and configure the user and access policy ####

 Let's store your admin credentials for use in the CLI (use the AccessKeyId/SecretAccessKey pair that you generated previously for the admin user).